mouxie/mouxie.github.com/source/_posts/root-github-com-permission-denied.md

     IdentitiesOnly yes # see NOTES below
 ```

-`Note`:
+**Note:**

-The `IdentitiesOnly yes` is required to prevent the SSH default behavior of sending the identity file matching the default filename for each protocol.
+> The `IdentitiesOnly yes` is required to prevent the SSH default behavior of sending the identity file matching the default filename for each protocol.
 If you have a file named `~/.ssh/id_rsa` that will get tried BEFORE your `~/.ssh/id_rsa.github` without this option.